MartaEspinosa/Reconstructing_Macrocomplex/README.md

 - **read\_pdb_files**

 	This function reads the pdb files to obtain a structure from them.
 To do so, it uses the `PDBParser` from the `Biopython` module `Bio.PDB`.
 It checks the chains inside the pdb, and also informs whether these chains coincide with the chains in the filename.
 It also looks for every residue in the chains and if heteroatoms are found, they are removed.
 It then checks the type of molecule using the function `get_atoms_and_molecule`, that will be explained below.
 If we are dealing with proteins, it checks that the interaction is truly binary, and if it is, it saves the structure in a dictionary, with the file id as key, and returns it.
-If the interaction involves DNA or RNA, it will inform the user that our program is not able to analyse these situations.
+If the interaction involves DNA or RNA, it informs the user that our program is not able to analyse these situations.

 - **get\_atoms\_and_molecule**

 	This function compares the atom and molecule type of a chain of a PDB structure object.
-It will check the kind of atoms that the provided chain has: for proteins, carbon atoms will be coded as CA, while nucleic acids will have C4’.
+It will check the kind of atoms that the provided chain has: for proteins, carbon atoms will be found coded in the pdb as CA, while nucleic acids will have C4’.
 It also differentiates between DNA and RNA, while checking for the type of nucleobases it has.
 It returns a list with atoms and another one with molecules indicating whether the chain is DNA, RNA or PROTEIN.